OmarShamkh/erd-database/README.md

-# Simple DataBase
+# Hotel System ERD
-Simple Hotel DataBase management system.
+Simple Hotel DataBase management system (ERD).

 ## Description:
 The details of Hotel is store into the Hotel tables respective with all tables